DFRobot/raspberrypi_ups/README.md

    * ups -s  shutdown: the time unit for it is the minute, default setting of shutdown now without a stated period of time
    * ups -rgb  set rgb value: connect RGB device to UPS bord
    * ups -t timing start-up:  when shutdown UPS, you can set time to start-up, the time unit for it is the minute.
-   * ups -a  set time of programs porfrom when powered on
+   * ups -r  set time of programs porfrom when powered on
 	   * Rasberry will switch itself on in setting when UPS turns off and run the program as below, the time unit for it is the minute.
 	   * ups -a 1 /home/pi/ups/example/ups_count
 	   * Rasberry will switch itself on in one minute when UPS turns off and run the file: /home/pi/ups/example/ups_count
 	   * The function of file is count, Rasberry will turn off when one minute pass.
+   * ups -a  Audio enabled, and 1 is turn on, 0 is turn off

+   * ups -e Set the current.
+When the current is less than the set value(mA), UPS will shut down and give out power to the outside

    * UPS can realise amplication by external device such as speaker and etc.